elegant-scipy/elegant-scipy/markdown/ch1.markdown

     data : 2D ndarray
         The input data to bicluster.
     linkage_method : string, optional
-        Method to be passed to sch.linkage()
+        Method to be passed to `linkage`.
-    color_t : float, optional
+    n_clusters_r, n_clusters_c : int, optional
-        Cutoff for different colours in the dendogram.
-Expressed as a fraction of the maximum distance between clusters. distance_metric : string, optional
+        Number of clusters for rows and columns. distance_metric : string, optional
         Distance metric to use for clustering.
-Anything accepted by `scipy.spatial.distance.pdist` is acceptable here.
+Anything accepted by `pdist` is acceptable here.

     Returns
     -------